The man who wrote the Tea Party Anthem is not a pansy American.

 Sources identified the shooter as Jason “J.T.”
 Ready, a reputed neo-Nazi who made headlines when he launched a militia movement to patrol the Arizona desert to hunt for illegal immigrants and drug smugglers.

-Though a white supremacist, Ready was a familiar face to Arizonans who followed local politics.
-He was a friend and political ally of former Arizona Senate President and Tea Party leader Russell Pearce, the architect of the state’s controversial anti-immigrant S.B.
+Ready was a white supremacist and familiar presence to Arizonans who followed local politics.
+He was a political ally to former Arizona Senate President and Tea Party celebrity Russell Pearce, the architect of the state’s controversial anti-immigrant S.B.
 1070 law.

 Pearce endorsed Ready for Mesa City Council in 2006 and appeared with him at several rallies.
 In 2004 Pearce was photographed attending J.T Ready’s baptism into the The Church of Jesus Christ of Latter-day Saints (LDS Church).
 Church documents reveal that Pearce ordained J.T.
 Ready into the LDS priesthood.
 Pearce has since claimed he was unaware of Ready’s neo-Nazi affiliations at the time he made the endorsement.

 Ready lived at the residence where the shooting took place.
-He was believed to be living with his girlfriend, a victim of the shooting, Lisa Mederos.
+He was living with his girlfriend, Lisa Mederos, one of the victims.

 Authorities have not identified the other victims, but reached by phone Wednesday afternoon, Hugo Mederos said the victims were his ex-wife, Lisa; their daughter, Amber; Amber’s boyfriend, whose name The Republic is withholding until his next of kin could be notified, and Amber’s 18-month-old baby, Lilly.